caltech-netlab/digital-twin-dataset/README.md

 # A Real-World Dataset
 The dataset contains data collected from microgrids/distribution systems in California.
 The data has been anonymized to remove all geographical identifiers.
 Our [conference poster](assets/Poster.pdf) is available.
-Our paper will be available on arXiv soon.
+A preprint is available on [arXiv](https://arxiv.org/abs/2504.06588).

 ## Sample dataset
 Download sample dataset from [here](https://caltech.box.com/s/5baxy2ogbalqohpidh1lyxgnnxmv5tuc) and place into sample_dataset folder.
 Here, the data contains the same *types* of data in the complete dataset, but covering a very small time range of all availble data.
 This allows you to start developing your code for this dataset without dealing with the colossal full dataset (>10TB and growing).

 ## Full dataset
-The full dataset is hosted at https://socal28bus.caltech.edu and can be accessed via a REST API.
+The full dataset is hosted at [https://socal28bus.caltech.edu](https://socal28bus.caltech.edu) and can be accessed via a REST API.
 Convenient access is provided by the Python class `DatasetApiClient` in [dataset_api_client.py](dataset_api_client.py).
 See [Downloading data](#downloading-data) for a code example.

-Requests are authenticated using GitHub.
+Dataset users are authenticated using GitHub.
 Please [submit a ticket here] to have your GitHub account added to the list of allowed users.

 ## Data types